JLasek-git/Industrio/README.md

           - Employees bonuses

 <h3> Things to fix in project: </h3>

+          - Complete change of the visual layer of the website (the current one was done quickly, I mainly focused on functionalities)
+          - Improving page responsiveness
+          - Overall code quality improvement, minor refactoring
+          - Changing layout structer (currently it's a little bit messy)
+          - Fixing bug that adding wrong amount of material after production when production lasts shorter than the previous one

+<h3> Things I want to add: </h3>

           - Add starter login page (currently homepage link is just blank page with MainLayout)
-          - Fix bug that adding wrong amount of material after production when production lasts shorter than the previous one
-          - Mediaquerries (especially for Employees Market)
-          - Some ReduxState datatypes fixes (for example making machines object an array, to easier generation and not displaying all machines in Dashboard, only those that the player owns)
-          - Code quality
-          - Some layout styles

-<h3> Things I want to add: </h3>

           - Development tree
           - Separate levels for each production branch
           - Research center